What Makes a Company Anniversary Memorable? The 5 P’s!

 When Lawrence found a pile of wood in the corner he asked, “What’s this?”
 As the original “10-Minute Window” that revolutionized the industry, it turned out to be a perfect 3D design element for the art.
 There’s a powerful juxtaposition between the 10-Minute Window and the latest Andersen Window.
-The luxury of time enables creative ideas to emerge.
+The luxury of time enables creative ideas such as this to emerge.

 Andersen used the art to unveil their centennial celebration.
-15 years later, the lobby art remains an overview of their story for corporate headquarter tours.
+Almost two decades later, the lobby art remains an overview of their story for corporate headquarter tours.

 Andersen used their 100th anniversary art in other ways throughout their centennial year: